 We're part of the Library's mission to provide equitable access to learning to everyone, and we're proud that librarian superpowers are part of our toolkit!

-We’ve moved!
-The Scholars’ Lab offices and Makerspace are now located in Clemons Library (on 3rd floor in the Robertson Media Center).
-We are working remotely during 2020-2021, but we look forward to getting back to Clemons when we can.
+The Scholars’ Lab offices and TinkerTank (formerly Makerspace) are now located on the 3rd floor of Clemons Library, in the Robertson Media Center.
 It will be our home away from home until the completion of the renovation of the main library, scheduled for 2023.

 Curious?
 Please get in touch—absolutely no prior experience or fully formed ideas needed!